- Search The Registry

 - My Account

 Frank Johnson was born on this date in 1792.
-He was a Black musician, band leader, and composer.
+He was a Black musician, bandleader, and composer.

 In 1837, he added William Appo, Aaron J. R. Connor, Edward Roland, and Francis Seymour to travel with him on a British tour.
-Their repertoire ranged from Mozart and Rossini to American popular songs; the band switched from brass to strings and even sang.
+Their repertoire ranged from Mozart and Rossini to popular American songs; the band switched from brass to strings and even sang.
 When they returned to the United States the next year, Johnson had brought a silver bugle, presented to him by the young Queen Victoria after a command performance.
-His time in England exposed him to the work of Johann Strauss (especially his waltzes) and to the promenade concert begun by Philippe Musard.
-This led Johnson to compose several of his own waltzes, which were popular throughout the late 1830s and early 1840s.
+His time in England exposed him to the work of Johann Strauss (especially his waltzes) and the promenade concert begun by Philippe Musard.
+This led Johnson to compose several of his waltzes, which were popular throughout the late 1830s and early 1840s.

 His dance music centered on entertainment; his martial music was heavily nationalistic.
 Though occasionally innovative in composition, Johnson consistently entertained audiences.
-His "Philadelphia Firemen's Cotillion," dedicated to the city's fire association, evidently included fire bells, a field bugle, and the band shouting "Fire!
+His "Philadelphia Firemen's Cotillion," dedicated to the city's fire association, evidently included fire bells, a field bugle, and the band shouting, "Fire!
 Fire!"
-Such work often included improvisation, leading some critics to suggest that Johnson was a distant forefather of ragtime and jazz.
+Such work often included improvisation, leading some critics to suggest Johnson was a distant forefather of ragtime and jazz.
 A savvy businessperson and respected musician, he adapted his band from a four-piece group (with Johnson on bugle) for marching, to a larger military band (including woodwinds and French horns), to a Quadrille Band and Cotillion Band (in which some of the wind players switched to strings).